amberframework/granite/docs/getting_started.md

 Add this library to your projects dependencies along with the driver in your `shard.yml`.
 This can be used with any framework but was originally designed to work with the amber framework in mind.
-This library will work with kemal or any other framework as well.
+This library will work with Kemal or any other framework as well.

 ```yaml
 dependencies: